LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 ## Fake Operators and Equality
 Lots of operators in Ruby are really method calls using the disguise of Ruby's syntactical sugar to utilize a more visually appealing syntax.
 Because they are really methods, we can define our own implementations of them within our custom classes.
 Doing so overrides the fake operators with our own implementation, so it's important to follow the conventions established for each within the Ruby standard library.

+In Ruby, custom classes inherit from the `Object` class, which has many built in methods as part of the Ruby language.
+All of the methods that are available to the class `Object` are available to all the custom classes as they subclass from the `Object` class.
+All subclasses can create it own custom implementation for any of the methods provided by the `Object` class through method overriding by inheritance.
+As a general rule of thumb the return value of these fake instance methods should behave in a simillar way to the original instance methods.
+When we accidentally define an instance method in our custom class with the same name as that of the methods in the Object class accidental method overriding occurs.

 ### Equivalence
 Equivalence is the idea of equality.
 Because == in Ruby is in fact a method and not an operator, we can define custom ideas of equality for our custom objects.